Rahul28428/Chatbot_for_PDF/README.md

 ## Demo
 <a href="https://www.loom.com/share/4611d07dda3446dc930d0af2cd3c13bd?sid=7a06e957-f52f-47aa-afc7-a73bb567f01d"> Link </a>

-## Contact
-For any queries or issues, please reach out to us at:
-- Email: info@computermarkethub.com
-- WhatsApp: +91 9364004402

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.